 Hosted desktops facilitate communication

 When you choose hosted desktops from GoCloud, you gain a fast, reliable and secure way to maximise your use of digital communication tools.
-To find out more, call our team on 01482 751133, email firstname.lastname@example.org or request access today.
+To find out more, call our team on 01482 751133 or email firstname.lastname@example.org.